josh9730/mops/README.md

 ### Running the program

 Use `python3 main.py` to run.
-Typer is used for the CLI interface, see `python3 main.py --help` for details.
+Typer is used for the CLI, see `python3 main.py --help` for details.

 - `-l`: Add Jira Link.
 Note that this should only be done once, if an edit is pushed do not specify a link as this will create multiple links (can be removed in Jira).
 - `-c`: Create Google Calendar entry.
 Note that this does require setting up the Google Drive API (not covered in this guide).